Adorama: AdoramaPix

 In 1997, Adorama launched a photo printing and Flash-based photo book service via its sister website AdoramaPix, which allows users to create and customize their own hardcover photo book online for home delivery.

 By 2014, AdoramaPix had expanded their operations by moving to a larger in-house photo lab—a more than 20000 ft2 photo production and printing facility in Brooklyn, New York.
 According to the Director of AdoramaPix, Herman Klein, the move to the bigger production house enabled "AdoramaPix to multiply our production capacity" and add "new features and services, including more options for custom cover books and same-day shipping."

 Printique

-In 1997, Adorama launched AdoramaPix, an online service specializing in photo printing and the creation of photo books using Adobe Flash technology.
-The platform allowed customers to design hardcover books for order and delivery.

 In 2014, the operation moved to a company-owned photo lab in Brooklyn, New York, measuring over 20,000 square feet (1,900 m²).
 Reports at the time noted that the move expanded production capacity and added products such as custom-cover books.
 The change also introduced a same-day shipping option for certain orders.